spinnaker/swabbie/README.md

   - Deleting a resource.

 #### Work, Work, Work...
-A single unit of work is scoped to a configuration that defines its granularity.
+A `WorkItem` is single unit of work that is scoped to a configuration that defines its granularity.
+A `WorkItem` also defines the action to invoke by a handler.

 ```
 data class WorkConfiguration(